Use of Major Medical Leave while on Workers' Compensation

 Base salary is defined as the employee's hourly rate times their normal scheduled work hours (40 hours week).
 Base salary does not include overtime, shift differential, certification, or any other pay the employee may have received prior to the date of injury.
 The workers' compensation benefit, plus salary supplement, plus accrued leave usage supplement cannot exceed the employee's normal base salary.

-To utilize accrued leave supplement, employees must submit a written request to his/her department Medical Records Coordinator (MRC).
+To use accrued leave supplement, employees must submit a written request to his/her department Medical Records Coordinator (MRC).
 The employee's workers' compensation benefit, salary supplement benefit (if eligible), and accruals of appropriate leave and compensatory time will be reviewed.
 The MRC shall notify the employee of his/her eligibility to use available accrued leave, including Major Medical Leave.

 The department MRC and the employee will work together to determine the amounts and the types of leave that will be used to supplement his/her salary.